Vegan Sweet Potato Burrito Bowl

 - Peel the sweet potato and chop into large chunks.

-- Add to a bowl and toss with 1 tbsp of olive oil, paprika, garlic and salt.
+- Add to a bowl and toss with 1 tablespoon of olive oil, paprika, garlic and salt.

 - Add to a baking tray lined with parchment paper.